 Reconnecting With Music

 As I have said before in this blog, I decided to switch churches when I was leaving Starehe Institute in April 2007.
 I looked for one in Nairobi where I could be worshipping during my university time in JKUAT which I was slated to join the following month.
 Having been brought up Roman Catholic, I visited two catholic churches in Nairobi but they didn't click with me.

-Then one night that April as I surfed internet in a Starehe Institute computer lab, I thought of going to All Saints' Cathedral.
+Then one night that April as I was surfing the internet in a Starehe Institute computer lab, I thought of going to All Saints' Cathedral.
 My Starehe schoolmate Moses Aran had told me of the rousing reception he had received in the cathedral after he played the trumpet during one of its services.

 That night as I contemplated of visiting All Saints' Cathedral, I asked Moses Aran for directions to the cathedral as we surfed internet in the Starehe Institute lab I have told you about.

 "It's next to Uhuru Park," Aran replied, a tad too lightly.

 Armed with that scant knowledge given by Aran, I set off for the cathedral the following morning.
 And I didn't have trouble finding it when I reached Uhuru Park.
 I entered into the cathedral and sat through one service and after it was over, I approached the organist who didn't show much interest in me.